United in Service, Standing Beside Those Who Defend Ukraine

 Chaplain Forum 2025

-From October 7–8, Kyiv hosted the annual Chaplain Forum “United in Service.
-Standing Beside,” gathering over 400 participants from across Ukraine, including military chaplains, volunteer chaplains, church leaders, representatives of international organizations, government authorities, and the Armed Forces of Ukraine.
-The Forum was organized by the Council of Evangelical Protestant Churches of Ukraine (CEPCU) to strengthen chaplaincy and promote collaboration between churches, the military, and civil society.
+The Forum gathered over 400 participants from across Ukraine, including military and volunteer chaplains, church leaders, representatives of international organizations, government authorities, and Armed Forces personnel.
+Organized by the Council of Evangelical Protestant Churches of Ukraine (CEPCU), the event focused on strengthening chaplaincy through collaboration between churches, the military, and civil society.

 Discussions and Workshops